-- Searching for the necessary Thing models in the Thing Directory component, in order to detect any potential semantic conflicts between the interacting domains.
+Searching for the necessary Thing models in the Thing Directory component, in order to detect any potential semantic conflicts between the interacting domains.
 In this case, the request refers to a sensor device, which sends the data (temperature) in °C and uses JSON format to transmit data.
-However, the actuator (fan) requires data in °F and XML format file. - Connecting with the Recipe Cooker component to resolve the semantic conflicts of temperature units, using the Adaptor Nodes that configure an Interaction Pattern in accordance with the application's requirements. - Transferring the translated request to the SAPB component which is responsible to trigger the GW Semantic Mediator in the field layer, in order to send the request in an appropriate format to the target Thing (actuator).
+However, the actuator (fan) requires data in °F and XML format file.

+- Connecting with the Recipe Cooker component to resolve the semantic conflicts of temperature units, using the Adaptor Nodes that configure an Interaction Pattern in accordance to the application's requirements. - Transferring the translated request to the SAPB component which is responsible to trigger the GW Semantic Mediator in the field layer, in order to send the request in an appropriate format to the target Thing (actuator).

-FIGURE 4 VERTICAL SCENARIO - IN BACKEND LAYER
+Figure 4 vertical SCENARIO - IN backend LAYER

-In cases where the abovementioned communication between the field and the backend must be encrypted, the semantic functionality is performed in the cloud by the endpoint that decrypts and processes the data.
+In cases where the abovementioned communication between the field and the backend must be encrypted, the semantic functionality is performed in the cloud by the end-point that decrypts and processes the data.